 Imaging tests based on suspected diagnosis

-An abdominal computed tomography (CT) scan Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more helps identify many, but not all, causes of abdominal pain.
+An abdominal computed tomography (CT) scan Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more helps identify many, but not all, causes of abdominal pain.
 Urine tests (for example, urinalysis Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
 A... read more ) are frequently done to look for signs of a urinary tract infection or a kidney stone.
 Blood tests are often done but rarely identify a specific cause (although blood tests can be used to diagnose pancreatitis).
-An ultrasound Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more is helpful if doctors suspect a gallbladder or gynecologic disorder.
+An ultrasound Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more is helpful if doctors suspect a gallbladder or gynecologic disorder.
 An endoscopic evaluation, using cameras to look inside the gastrointestinal tract, may be needed.

 Treatment of Acute Abdominal Pain